 So to keep the weight down get rid of all of the unnecessary features and keep it simple.

 UK cragging and winter, we are really only talking about day routes for 99% of people, so the load should never be ridiculous.
 If it is then reduce it!
 We could, therefore, have a sack with a fixed lid and a fairly simple padded back.
 It then just comes down to capacity.
 Try looking at the Cirrus, Stratus, Bora or Zenith with capacities between.
 33ltrs and 47ltrs.
 We are all different in the amount of kit we want to carry (weight again!) but remember that a sack that is not stuffed out solid is easier to use and carries much better.
 Precision packing a sack that is only just big enough on top of the Ben in a full blown blizzard will not win you any favours with your mate/s who are waiting for you!

 For the Alps we could well be talking longer walk-ins with more kit (bivi, food, etc.).
 Ideal for this would be a fully featured twin back stay 65ltr load carrier.
 The snag is that, once on the route, a sack like this would be an nightmare.
 So we compromise and try and build a sack that can carry all the kit (extendable lid) in reasonable comfort (some back support) but once ¾ empty does not overly hinder us on the route by having too many straps, too much padding and too little head clearance.
-Try looking at the Zephyr or the Stratos/Bora with modifications or the Couloir from the Classic Range.
+Try looking at the Zephyr or the Stratos/Bora with modifications.

 If your Alpine climbing is lift fed day routes or from huts, your loads will be less and so your requirements are more like cragging in the UK so the earlier comments apply.